When you grow your own food, purify your own water, and generate your own power — why would you hand your health over to someone else?

 When Natural Is Not Enough

 I want to be clear about something: natural health is a complement to modern medicine, not a replacement.
-When my son broke his arm falling out of the barn loft, we went to the ER.
-When my daughter had strep throat, she got antibiotics.
-When I had a complicated delivery with my youngest, I was grateful for every piece of technology in that hospital.
+A kid who breaks an arm falling out of the barn loft belongs in the ER.
+Strep throat calls for antibiotics.
+A complicated delivery belongs in a hospital, with every piece of technology modern medicine can offer.

 The goal is not to reject modern medicine.
 The goal is to handle what you can naturally, build a resilient immune system through good nutrition and lifestyle, and reserve the pharmaceutical approach for when you truly need it.
 That is self-reliance applied to health — using your own resources first, and knowing when to call for backup.